 The web browser requirement includes all the ACGME Data Systems: Case Log System, Survey and Accreditation Data System.

-Note: Due to security concerns identified by Microsoft, ACGME will no longer support Internet Explorer (IE) versions 10 and below at the end of June 2016.
-The discontinued support of IE versions 10 and below will apply to the Case Log System, Surveys, and the Accreditation Data System.
-If you are using Internet Explorer, we strongly advise switching to another browser to ensure that you are viewing the latest versions of the posted documents.
+Note: Due to security concerns identified by Microsoft, ACGME will no longer support Internet Explorer (IE) versions 11 and below at the end of June 2020.
+The discontinued support of IE versions 11 and below will apply to the Case Log System, Surveys, and the Accreditation Data System.
+If you are using an older version of Internet Explorer or Edge, we strongly advise switching to another browser.

 Please e-mail email@example.com with questions or concerns.